-It can be used, as a Leonardo, to send information in keyboard code (use the Keyboard.x commands.)
+It can be used, as a Leonardo, to send keyboard codes (use the Keyboard.x commands.)

 There are 9 digital I/Os available on 3 headers: 2 on two different 3pin headers (orange) and 7 on the 10pin LCD SIP.
 2 Analog inputs are available on two other 2pin headers (white).

 The analog inputs are accessed via an onboard multiplexer which is completely different from the "analogRead" ADC of the familiar Uno (Duemilanove, &c.) paradigm.
 The digital pins, though, are configurable as inputs/outputs in the pinMode / digitalRead / digitalWrite scheme.